SnakeOilXY/ProosaXY/README.md

 # ProosaXY
 CoreXY conversion for Prusa Mk2.5/3.
-This build is aiming at getting more performance of your 6 years old "industry leading technology" machine with the lowest cost possible by re-using the mk2.5/mk3 stock parts.
+This build is aiming at getting more performance out of your 6 years old "industry leading technology" machine with the lowest cost possible by re-using the mk2.5/mk3 stock parts.